TTNRT/docswebsite/src/content/docs/ttgit/actions/renovate-bot.md

 ### Not all repositories can be found
 The software uses the TTGit API as it's base and to control the user it functions with.
 The software only checks if a repository has the require file as stated above, and the bot account you've added to your repository.
 At times, it might even crash or won't respond in time.

-### Not all programing languages are supported
+### Not all programming languages are supported
-Most programing languages don't always have a package manager system that is built-in with them.
+Most programming languages don't always have a package manager system that is built-in with them.

 ## Questions or comments about this feature
 Since this is a new feature for us, we are very new to it and very curious on how we can use it with TTGit.
 If you have any suggestions on what we should improve with this new feature, give us an email or send us a message to our Discord server!
 Your feedback is greatly appreciated!